How Fair is Your Diffusion Recommender Model?: Results and Discussion

-\Cref{tab:fairness} shows the results of the selected baselines on ML1M and FTKY in terms of recommendation accuracy, \ie Recall and nDCG, consumer fairness, \ie $\Delta$Recall and $\Delta$nDCG, and provider fairness, \ie APLT and $\Delta$Exp.
-We recall that all metrics are calculated on top-20 recommendation lists, and are expressed as percentages (\%).
+\Cref{tab:fairness} shows the results of the selected baselines (along with reference models such as Random and Pop) on ML1M and FTKY in terms of recommendation utility (\ie Recall and nDCG), consumer fairness (\ie $\Delta$Recall and $\Delta$nDCG), and provider fairness (\ie APLT and $\Delta$Exp).
+Note that each metric is computed on the top-20 recommendation lists and is expressed as a percentage (\%).

-On the recommendation \textit{accuracy} level, the results are almost aligned with the findings from the related literature, where graph- and diffusion-based recommender systems generally dominate over the other baselines on both recommendation datasets.
-DiffRec shows slightly superior performance than its variant L-DiffRec, but the latter is more computationally lightweight.
-This gap in performance between the two DiffRec variants might be due to the diffusion process being conducted in the latent space by L-DiffRec.
-Specifically, the variational autoencoders employed by L-DiffRec compress the users' preferences signals, which might lead to information loss and a non-perfect reconstruction in the decoding process.
-On the other hand, DiffRec forward and reverse processes fully capture the discrete preference information, without dealing with the potential loss of details caused by information bottleneck.
+On the recommendation \emph{utility} dimension, the results are closely aligned with those observed in the related literature, where graph- and diffusion-based RSs generally dominate over the other baselines on both recommendation datasets. \emph{DiffRec} shows slightly superior performance than its variant \emph{L-DiffRec}.
+However, it should be noted that the latter is more computationally lightweight.
+This gap between the two \emph{DiffRec} variants might be due to the diffusion process being conducted in the latent space by \emph{L-DiffRec}.
+The VAEs employed by \emph{L-DiffRec} compress the users' preferences signals, potentially leading to information loss and non-perfect reconstruction during decoding.
+Conversely, the \emph{DiffRec} forward and reverse processes fully capture the discrete preference information, without dealing with the potential loss caused by information bottlenecks.

-Moving to the experiments on \textit{fairness}, results exhibit distinct trends across the datasets.
-On ML1M, graph-based approaches such as UltraGCN and XSimGCL are able to provide high-utility and fair recommendations, while the diffusion models settle among the unfairest approaches across all the baselines.
-On FTKY, the fairest recommender systems are instead the generative ones, such as EASE and L-DiffRec, and the traditional ones, such as ItemKNN and NeuMF.
+Moving to the experiments on the \textit{fairness} dimension, our results exhibit distinct trends across the datasets.
+On ML1M, graph-based approaches such as UltraGCN and XSimGCL can provide both highly effective and fair recommendations, while the diffusion-based models settle among the least fair approaches among the considered methods.
+On FTKY, the fairest RSs are instead the generative ones, such as EASE and \emph{L-DiffRec}, and the traditional ones, such as ItemKNN and NeuMF.
 The diverse trends in consumer fairness across ML1M and FTKY might derive from their different domains.
-Specifically, users' interactions in the movie domain are driven by intrinsically individual preferences towards specific movie categories, such as those sharing the same actors or the same genre, whereas venue check-ins in FTKY might derive from goings out decided as groups, \eg with friends or partners.
-Biases in movies' preferences might be exacerbated by the RSs compared with venues' preferences.
+Specifically, users' interactions in the movie domain are driven by intrinsically individual preferences towards specific movie categories, such as those sharing the same actors or the same genre.
+In contrast, venue check-ins in FTKY might derive from going out decided as groups, \eg with friends or partners.
+Biases in movie preferences may be more strongly amplified by recommender systems compared to biases in venue preferences.